xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

       app_identifier "com.xmartlabs.myapp.staging"
   end

   for_lane :beta do
     app_identifier "com.xmartlabs.myapp.staging"
   end

   for_lane :prebuild_production do
       app_identifier "com.xmartlabs.myapp"
   end

   for_lane :production do
     app_identifier "com.xmartlabs.myapp"
   end
 end
 {% endhighlight %}

 > Setting up apple_dev_portal_id and itunes_connect_id allows us to use different accounts for fetching profiles and uploading to iTunes Connect.

-We have pending to call previous lane from our deployer bot, it is done by adding a new trigger, an after trigger this time, in the *Triggers* tab.
+We have pending to run previous lane from our deployer bot, this is done by adding a new post-build trigger as shown below:

 ![After trigger deploy](/images/remer-xcode-server/after-trigger-deploy.png)